tjpullen/BMB_2018/chapter6.md

 Take a look a `c` plotted against `a` and compare that to the residuals plot on the right.

+Both of these plots show that the data form a curved shape so a straight line doesn't fit the data well.

+Can you see the relationship between the first plot and residuals plot?

 *** =instructions
+- yes
+- no
 *** =hint

 *** =pre_exercise_code